 Property prices depend primarily on whether the property is in Asunción or not.
 The costs are considerably higher if you want to live in Asunción.

-To rent a property in Paraguay is relatively straight forward.
+Renting a property in Paraguay is relatively straightforward.
 A non-resident can rent a home simply using their passport as identification.
 There are no legal formalities to be completed before renting.

 Properties for short and long term rents can be found on Airbnb and Facebook Marketplace in addition to Paraguayan sites such as Clasipar.
 Furthermore, word of mouth and local knowledge will reveal many more properties that are not listed online.